TheMcMurder/rollup-test-3/README.md

-# Rollup CSS test
+# Rollup rebuild test

-## How to get conditional css

-I'm trying to figure out how to get my CSS to be conditionally included.
+## Rebuilding a commonjs module

+I'm debugging an issue I'm experiencing with an internal commonjs dependency.
+For some reason rollup is struggling to produce the module as I expect and I want to simplify the build and the source code so I can test various scenarios

 ## running locally
 - yarn
 - yarn start
 - open http://localhost:8888/

-## FIXED

-The problem was the order of the plugins, I needed `replace` plugin first.